Multiple Personality Detective Psycho: Antagonists

-Somewhat shy and mentally retarded, the real Murata Kiyoshi first appears in chapter 10 in a flashback of "20 years ago" where he assists the real Nishizono Shinji in disposing of the corpses of the other children and the nurse at Amamiya clinic.
+Somewhat shy and intellectually disabled, the real Murata Kiyoshi first appears in chapter 10 in a flashback of "20 years ago" where he assists the real Nishizono Shinji in disposing of the corpses of the other children and the nurse at Amamiya clinic.
 He refers to Shinji as "Shin-chan" and claims that he was the only one who did not bully him.
 He is burnt to death after a fire spreads to the oil that he is drenched with.